Aleo-DevRel-Ambas/zero-to-zk/src/learn/concepts/storage.md

 # Record
 A record is a fundamental data structure for encoding user assets and application state.

 In Blockchains, there are two main state models: UTXO (Unspent Transaction Output) and Account Model (Introduced by Ethereum).
 The record model in Aleo is a variation of UTXO model.
-Before moving on to the Record model, briefly discuss the UTXO model for a better understanding.
+Before moving on to the Record model, we briefly discuss the UTXO model for a better understanding.

 The UTXO model, used in Bitcoin and other blockchain systems, works by treating each piece of cryptocurrency as a distinct and unspent "chunk" of digital money.
 When you want to send tokens, these chunks—essentially digital tokens you haven’t yet spent—are gathered to form your transaction.
 These tokens are used as inputs to pay someone, and once they’re used, they're considered spent.
 This method ensures every coin can be tracked securely, preventing any chance of spending the same tokens twice.